When I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Susan Rice could ask for it, but that agent is the one that did this.

-But if she's only asking there's gonna be a record of it all it has to be if she's only asking for unmasking of of Trump or Trump transition team members or Trump campaign members, then that has to prove a political agenda, doesn't it?
+If she's only asking for unmasking of Trump or Trump transition team members or Trump campaign members, then that has to prove a political agenda, doesn't it?

-If she never did it before and I would doubt that she had reason to before, right?
+If she never did it before, and I would doubt that she had reason to before, right?

-They can say hey wait a minute with 1233 I just asked for the data.
+They can say, hey, wait a minute, with 1233, I just asked for the data.

-You gave me the data and I could share the data with the you know the sixteen agencies that we're spending across now she knew it was going to get leaked but she didn't really leak it.
+You gave me the data, and I could share the data with the 16 agencies that we're spreading across now.

-I mean know about it in July.
+I mean, I know about it in July.

-And by the way I did make those calls I was always calling for interviews.
+And by the way, I did make those calls.

 That's my job.

-They don't have a warrant at that moment to surveil the president elect or then candidate Trump, do they?
+They don't have a warrant at that moment to surveil the president-elect or then candidate Trump, do they?

-Well you have two American citizens there.
+Well, you have two American citizens there.

-Now you have a full fledged investigation.
+Now you have a full-fledged investigation.

 Right.

-So there will be a warrant if uh in your case there would be a warrant and you would go and look at at who swore that he knew of nefarious things that you had done or Trump had done.
+In your case, there would be a warrant, and you would go and look at who swore that he knew of nefarious things that you had done or Trump had done.

 So that paper trail is there.